gkrockz/QRCode-Generator/README.md

 💠 For More Reference, Visit 📑 [PyQRCode](https://pypi.org/project/PyQRCode/).

-💠 Purpose Of QR Codes 👉🏻 [QRCode](https://www.qr-code-generator.com/qr-code-marketing/why-should-i-use-qr-codes/).
+💠 know more about the purpose of QR codes here 👉🏻  [QRCode](https://www.qr-code-generator.com/qr-code-marketing/why-should-i-use-qr-codes/).